SponsoredBuild your website with Vincony

 Appeal to the Valuation Tribunal

-If the VOA rejects your proposal (or does not respond within the time limit), you can appeal to the Valuation Tribunal for England (VTE).
-For liability, discount, or exemption disputes, appeal directly to the VTE after requesting a review from your local authority.
-Appeals are free and hearings are informal.
+If the VOA rejects your proposal or you disagree with their decision, you can appeal to the Valuation Tribunal for England (VTE).
+The appeal is free and hearings are informal.

 Costs